oddlama/gentoo-install/README.md

 problem you cannot solve, you might want to consider getting in contact with some experienced people on [IRC](https://www.gentoo.org/get-involved/irc-channels/) or [Discord](https://discord.com/invite/gentoolinux).

+If you need to enter an installed system in a chroot to fix something (e.g. after rebooting your live system), you can always clone the installer, mount your main drive under `/mnt` and use `./install --chroot /mnt` to just chroot into your system.

 ## Overview

 The installer performs the following main steps (in roughly this order),